tobiasgerstenberg/homepage/Readme.md

 # Readme

-This is the github repo of Stanford's Causality in Cognition Lab homepage
+This is the github repo of Stanford's Causality in Cognition Lab homepage.

 ## Initial setup